Hesba Fay Brinsmead: The writer

 Brinsmead was determined to be a writer from an early age but had very little formal education due to her home's remote location.
 Her mother gave her much of her early education at home around their kitchen table.
 After completing some primary schooling by correspondence she attended a small church high school at Wahroonga, Sydney.
 Eventually she left home in her mid-teens and became a teacher.
 She taught in various places around Australia, at a one-teacher school, as a governess in the far west of NSW and in the Derwent Valley of Tasmania.
-She undertook a correspondence course in journalism whilst in her thirties.
+She undertook a correspondence course in journalism while in her thirties.
 She had married Reg Brinsmead when 20 years of age and had two sons.
 Her husband owned and managed a pest control business active in three states.
 Finding time to write or study was a struggle for Brinsmead as she was always kept busy with clerical tasks and arranging employees' food and accommodation needs.
 She managed to escape in various ways to find a place to write undisturbed; to a caravan in the back yard or to coffee shops.

-Whilst living in Melbourne, the ANZ bank near her home in the suburb of Nunawading allowed her to use a spare room on their premises.
-During her life she resided for varying lengths of time in North Queensland, Melbourne, Tasmania, the West Australian outback, and in northern New South Wales.
+While living in Melbourne, the ANZ bank near her home in the suburb of Nunawading allowed her to use a spare room on their premises.
+She lived for varying lengths of time in North Queensland, Melbourne, Tasmania, the West Australian outback, and in northern New South Wales.
 These places are all featured strongly in her novels.